 The Company has appointed its Human Resources, Administrative Management Unit and Legal Affairs Office as the competent unit in charge of the Company’s ethical matters.
 Together, these units set the guidelines and policies.
 The performance are monitored by the internal auditors and reported to the Board of Directors on annual basis.
-To prevent potential conflicts of interest, the Company has established the “Ethical Corporate Management Best Practice Principles” and “Business Integrity Procedures and Behaviors” in 2014 and 2015 respectively.
-In addition, to facilitate the promotion of honest management, the Company has also designed relevant course for its online e‐Learning, including legal affairs related training on information security, personal information protection act, relevant company policies and employees’ code of conduct to educate all employees the aforementioned guidelines.
+To prevent potential conflicts of interest, the Company has established the "Ethical Corporate Management Best Practice Principles" and "Business Integrity Procedures and Behaviors" in 2014 and 2015 respectively.
+In addition, to facilitate the promotion of honest management, the Company has also designed relevant course for its online e-Learning, including legal affairs related training on information security, personal information protection act, relevant company policies and employees’ code of conduct to educate all employees the aforementioned guidelines.
 In 2016, a total of 2,457 trainees participated in the trainings and a total of 12,304 hours of training completed.
+In 2017, a total of 2,318 trainees participated in the trainings and a total of 10,279 hours of training completed.

 Status of communication between independent directors, internal audit supervisor and accountant

 1. Method of communication between independent directors, internal audit supervisor and accountant:

 After the internal audit supervisor has submitted an audit report and follow-up report, he/she should provide the completed audited items to the independent directors for their review by the end of the following month.
 Should the independent directors require clarification of the audit and follow-up, they could contact the internal audit supervisor at any time.
 The internal auditor shall report audit results to the Audit Committee on a quarterly basis and discuss relevant matters in person with the committee.